platformsh/platformsh-docs/docs/src/gettingstarted/introduction/own-code/project-configuration.md

     ![Project Setup Wizard](/images/management-console/setup-wizard.png "0.5")

-With the empty configuration files in place, you will need to specify your service configuration in `.platform/services.yaml`.
+With the empty configuration files in place, you need to specify your service configuration in `.platform/services.yaml`.

 {{< guide-buttons next="I've created empty configuration files" >}}